camfort/camfort.github.io/oopsla17/artifact.md

 The examples in order are:

 1. `decomposed-three-part.f90` (Section 2.1 of the paper) shows how CamFort will track data flow in order to derive the correct specification for an array update.
+Try `camfort stencils-infer decomposed-three-part.f90` to see the inferred specification.

 2. `single-region.f90` (Section 3 of the paper) demonstrates five single region stencils (i.e. specifications do not use the region combination operators + and *).
 Note that the inferred specifications here get an extra qualifier `readOnly` which was not explained at the point in the paper where this example first appears (for the purpose of introducing the language incrementally).
+Try `camfort stencils-infer` or `camfort stencils-synth --inplace` on this file.

 3. `combined-region.f90` (Section 3 of the paper) shows a nine-point stencil specification using the intersection operator `*` and a five-point stencil specification built using the union operator `+`.

 4. `region-declaration.f90` (Section 3 of the paper) shows a declaration for the Roberts Cross stencil pattern which can be reused within a program for clarity.
 Try using `camfort stencils-check` to validate the code against the specification already given in this file.

-5. `approx.f90` (Section 3 of the paper) cannot be specified exactly with the specification language and so CamFort will infer a pair of `atLeast` and an `atMost` specifications to bound its behaviour.
+5. `approx.f90` (Section 3 of the paper) cannot be specified exactly with the specification language and so `camfort stencils-infer` will infer a pair of `atLeast` and an `atMost` specifications to bound its behaviour.

 6. `relativisation.f90` (Section 3 of the paper) contains an array update to a subscript with a non-zero offset (i.e. the update is at `i+1` rather than `i`).
-CamFort is able to generate a stencil specification relative to this offset (try `camfort stencils-infer samples/stencils/relativisation.f90`).
+CamFort is able to generate a stencil specification that is 'relativised' to this left-hand side offset (try `camfort stencils-infer samples/stencils/relativisation.f90`).

 7. `access.f90` (Section 3 of the paper) does not contain a stencil computation.
 Instead, it contains an array computation of the maximum element in an array.
-CamFort therefore will generate an `access` specification for this, distinguishing the programming pattern from a stencil computation.
+CamFort therefore will infer/synth an `access` specification for this, distinguishing the programming pattern from a stencil computation.

 ## Empirical study of array computations (Section 2 of the paper)